Creative

 FAQ

 Drop the reader into motion, sensation, or conflict rather than setup.
 The first sentence should raise an implicit question — what happens next, or why is this moment charged?
-Avoid orienting the reader with backstory or weather descriptions.
 Start where the feeling or tension is already highest, then let context emerge through action and dialogue.

 Yes.
 A generated line is a starting point, not a finished product.
-Once you adapt it, continue it, and rewrite it through revision, the work is yours.
-Most writers change the original line significantly by the time a story is done anyway — the value is the momentum it creates, not the exact wording.
+Once you adapt it, continue it, and revise it, the work is entirely yours.
+Most writers change the original line significantly before a story is done anyway — the value is the momentum, not the exact wording.

-What mood should I choose if I'm not sure what tone my scene needs?
+what mood should I pick if I don't know what tone my scene needs

 Select 'Any' and generate a batch, then notice which opener makes you want to keep writing.
-Your instinctive pull toward a particular mood often reveals something true about what the scene wants to be.
-If you're forcing a tense opener onto a scene that keeps softening, the scene may actually need a melancholic or contemplative entry point instead.
+Your instinctive pull toward one mood often reveals what the scene actually wants to be.
+If you keep softening a tense opener, the scene may need a melancholic or curious entry point instead.